open-telemetry/oteps/text/0148-sampling-probability.md

 Head sampling for traces has been discussed, covering strategies to lower Tracer overhead, ensure trace completeness, and count spans on arrival.
-Sampled spans have an added attribute to directly encode the adjusted count, and the sum of adjusted counts for a set of spans accurately reflects the total population count.
+Sampled spans have an additional attribute to directly encode the adjusted count, and the sum of adjusted counts for a set of spans accurately reflects the total population count.

-In systems based on collecting sample data, it is often useful to combine samples to maintain a small data set.
+In systems based on collecting sample data, it is often useful to merge samples, in order to maintain a small data set.
 For example, given 24 one-hour samples of 1000 spans each, can we combine the data into a one-day sample of 1000 spans?
 To do this without introducing bias, we must take the adjusted count of each span into account.
-Sampling algorithms that can do this are known as weighted sampling algorithms.
+Sampling algorithms that do this are known as _weighted sampling algorithms_.

-TODO

-#### Weighted sampling
+#### Merging samples

-TODO
+To merge samples means to combine two or more frames of sample data into a single frame of sample data that reflects the combined populations of data in an unbiased way.
+Two weighted sampling algorithms are listed below in [Recommended Reading](#recommended-reading).

+In a broader context, weighted sampling algorithms support estimating population weight given individual item weights.
+In a telemetry context, weights are counts, and weighted sampling algorithms support estimating total population count given inputs with unequal adjusted count.

+The output of weighted sampling, in a telemetry context, are samples containing events with new adjusted counts that maintain their power to estimate counts in the combined population.

+### Examples

+#### Sample Spans to Counter Metric

+For every span it receives, the example processor will synthesize metric data as though a Counter instrument named `S.count` for span named `S` had been incremented once per span at the original `Start()` call site.

+Logically spaking, this processor will add the adjusted count of each span to the instrument (e.g., `Add(adjusted_count, labels...)`)  for every span it receives, at the start time of the span.

+#### Sample Spans to Histogram Metric

+For every span it receives, the example processor will synthesize metric data as though a Histogram instrument named `S.duration` for span named `S` had been observed once per span at the original `End()` call site.

+The OpenTelemetry Metric data model does not support histogram buckets with non-integer counts, which forces the use of integer adjusted counts (i.e., integer-reciprocal sampling rates) here.

+Logically spaking, this processor will observe the span's duration its adjusted count number of times for every span it receives, at the end time of the span.

-#### Example: Statsd
+#### Statsd Counter

-A Statsd counter event appears as a line of text, describing a number-valued event with optional attributes and sample rate.
+A Statsd counter event appears as a line of text, describing a number-valued event with optional attributes and inclusion probability ("sample rate").

 For example, a metric named `name` is incremented by `increment` using a counter event (`c`) with the given `sample_rate`.